csik/4240_Syllabus/assignments.md

 Sections are not recorded to allow for the privacy of section participants and their contributions.
 You may note that sections don't formally affect your grade, but we strongly encourage you to attend unless you are ill, because sections help prepare you for every assignment in the course.
 How much does attending section help?
 In previous years, students who did not significantly engage in section received, on average, a full letter lower final grade compared to students who attended regularly!

 We do not excuse individual absences in this course.
 We understand that people will sometimes have family conflicts, job interviews, religious commitments, illnesses, and other reasons why they cannot come to class.
 If you have a serious situation that will potentially force you to miss a significant number of classes, please contact Prof. Csíkszentmihályi at cpc83 @ cornell.edu or via Ed Discussions to make an alternative plan for covering course material.

-### Design mini-projects

-Over the course of the semester, you will have several **design mini-projects** which will help you develop facility in some of the design methods we are learning about in the course.
-These are each structured a bit differently, and one involves a partner.
-They are slightly more work than a unit's workbooks.

 ### Final exam